 12.3 The STUDENT must check that their computer or other device, particularly if it belongs to their Employer, is not encrypted.

 12.3 All charges related to Internet connections, application, moving home, relocation, power, computer and all software and services shall be the responsibility of the STUDENT.

-13.2 STUDENTs can apply for extensions on their Assignment and/or Tutorials submission deadlines, but any extension request must be made before the deadline.
-STUDENTS will be required to provide their reason(s) for the extension and they may be required to provide documentation evidence in support.
+13.2 STUDENT’s can apply for extensions on their Assignment and/or Tutorial submission deadlines, but any extension request must be made before the deadline to the COURSE administrator via email only.
+STUDENTS will be required to provide their reason(s) for the extension, and they may be required to provide evidence in support.
 If the STUDENT submits their Assignment and/or Tutorial after the deadline, without being granted an extension, the STUDENT will only be able to achieve a ‘pass’ grade regardless of their marks.

 13.3 When a STUDENT is granted an extension, this does not affect future Assignment/Tutorial deadlines.